Manecas1221212/romance/chapter_11.md

-# Chapter 11: Fractures
+# Chapter 11: TBD

-Andrew didn't come home for three days.
+Andrew didn't come home for a week.

 He texted the kids.
 Told Sophie he loved her.
 Told Jake he'd be at his game Saturday.
 He didn't text Anna at all.
 She didn't text him either.

-Instead, she worked.
+The kids asked questions about Dad—why he left, when he would come back—but neither Andrew nor Anna was ready to answer.
+She asked her mom to come over to take care of the kids while she worked.
 Late nights, early mornings, weekends bled into weekdays.
-The Archer deal was bleeding red ink, and Anna stitched it together with spreadsheets and phone calls to London at hours when sane people slept.
+There was a new deal that was bleeding red ink, and Anna stitched it together with spreadsheets and phone calls to London at hours when sane people slept.

-"You look terrible," Marcus said on Thursday, startling her out of a model.
+"You look terrible," Marcus said on Thursday morning, startling her out of a model.

 "Thanks."

 "I'm serious.
-When's the last time you went home?"
+When's the last time you had proper sleep?"

 Anna glanced at the window.
 Still dark.
 She'd been here since five.
-Or was it yesterday's five?
 "I'll go soon."

 "Anna."
 Marcus sat.
 "What's going on?
 And don't say 'nothing.'
 You're not yourself."

 She almost told him.
 Almost opened the folder and showed him the evidence—the emails, the texts, the trail of lies and breadcrumbs that pointed to Jessica.
 But the words caught.

 If she said it out loud, it became real.
 If it was real, she had to act.
 And she didn't know what action looked like yet.
+Besides, what if it wasn't real, or what if she was actually losing it?
+She couldn't tell anyone else; she needed to look professional.

 "Just stress," she said.
-"The new role.
+"The new deal.
 I'm figuring it out."

 Marcus didn't look convinced, but he let it go.
 "Tom's asking questions."

 "About?"

 "You.
 Whether you're settling in okay.
-Whether the SVP title was premature."
+Whether you're ready to become an SVP.
+He knows you're an amazing VP, but lately he seems worried that SVP might be too much—maybe just for now, given your family situation."

 Anna's blood went cold.
-"What did you tell him?"
+"What did you tell him?
+What do you know about my family situation?"

-"That you're handling the biggest deals we've got and closing them brilliantly.
-Which is true.
-But Anna, you need to be visible right now.
+"Your sister-in-law's passing, of course.
+I only told him that you're handling the biggest deals we've got and closing them brilliantly.
+Which is true—but even if it weren't, you know I'd always cover for you.
+But Anna, you need to be more visible right now.
 Meetings, face time, looking like you've slept in the last week."

 "I'll handle it."